fingerprintjs/fingerprintjs-pro-react/examples/next/README.md

 ## Setting up
 To try out these examples, you need to set your public API key as the value of the NEXT_PUBLIC_FPJS_PUBLIC_API_KEY variable\
-in the `.local.env`.
+in the `.env.local`.
 You can just copy `.env` file located in this directory.

 More info about the API key you can find on the [documentation page](https://dev.fingerprintjs.com/docs/js-agent#agent-initialization).